Digital SAT: How to approach rhetorical synthesis questions

 So, how should you approach these questions?

-Focusing on the goal provided in the question prompt will be vital.
-In this case, you’re asked to choose the answer that highlights the similarity in the two works, so check to see whether each answer does this.
+Start by focusing on the goal provided in the question prompt, and skip the bullet points.
+Here, notice that you’re asked to choose the answer that highlights a similarity between two works, so check to see whether each answer does this.
+If an answer doesn't mention a similarity, eliminate it.

-Note that while choice A mentions that both works incorporate polka dots, it uses the phrase “on the other hand”—a phrase used to show a contrast rather than a similarity—to link the content of the two works.
+Note that while choice A mentions two works that incorporate polka dots, it uses the phrase “on the other hand”—a phrase used to show a contrast rather than a similarity—to link the content of the two works.
 Therefore you can eliminate choice A.

-Choice B emphasizes that both works use polka dots, thus highlighting a similarity, so keep choice B.
+Choice B discusses two works that both works use polka dots, thus highlighting a similarity, so keep choice B.

 As you work these questions, just remember to search for the answer that most literally accomplishes the goal provided, and you’ll find that only one answer works!